Le Faouët, Morbihan: History

 The oldest surviving parish registers date back to 1544.
-An infamous historical resident of Le Faouët is Marion du Faouët, the head of an eighteenth-century group of bandits who became a local bogeyman after her death.
+An infamous historical resident of Le Faouët is Marion du Faouët, the head of an 18th-century group of bandits who became a local bogeyman after her death.

 Administration

-Until 2015, Le Faouët/Ar Faoued was the seat of the canton of Le Faouët, that consisted of 6 communes.
+Until 2015, Le Faouët/Ar Faoued was the seat of the canton of Le Faouët, which consisted of 6 communes.
 Since the 2015 canton reorganisation, it is part of the canton of Gourin.

 Demographics

 Inhabitants of Le Faouët are called Faouëtais.

 Breton language

 In 2008, 14,24% of the children attended the bilingual schools in primary education.

 Tourist attractions

-The sixteenth century halles, or covered market, remain in use and are a rare surviving example of a large timber structure from the period.
+The 16th-century halles, or covered market, remain in use and are a rare surviving example of a large timber structure from the period.

 The chapel of Saint Barbara is sited on a hilltop overlooking the Ellé.
-The fifteenth century chapel of Saint Fiacre was recently restored.
+The 15th-century chapel of Saint Fiacre was recently restored.
 The polychrome timber interior was highly regarded, and earned its creator, Olivier Le Loergan, a title of nobility.
 The stained glass is also noteworthy.
 Parts of the interior have suffered considerable damage from insects.